-A plan identifying these properties is provided in Figure 19.
+A plan identifying these properties is provided in Figure 18.

-The recommended rezoning of this land is generally consistent with previous strategic planning investigations and recommendations identified in Council's LSPS (Figure 7) and the environmental constraints of the land.
-The properties are currently zoned RU4 Primary Production Small Lots.
+The recommended rezoning of this land is generally consistent with previous strategic planning investigations and recommendations identified in Council's LSPS (Figure 7) and are consistent with the environmental constraints of the land.